sockeqwe/AdapterDelegates/README.md

 The same `on` parameter is available for `adapterDelegateLayoutContainer()` DSL.

 ### Compose your Adapter
-Finally, you can compose your RecyclerViewAdapter by registering your AdapterDelegates like this:
+Finally, you can compose your `RecyclerView Adapter` by registering your AdapterDelegates like this:

 ```kotlin
 val adapter = ListDelegationAdapter<List<Animal>>(